 There’s a possibility that your current search could solve for all those problems.
 But that’s a big ask, and you’re may be more successful searching for a comprehensive platform that understands your new needs.

 5. Is it difficult to make changes or improvements to your search results?

 Last but not least: does it take you more than 10 minutes to change your search results or add new content to your search?
 If so, that’s a big indicator: it’s time for a new, easy to use search.
 Using an out-of-the-box tool like Cludo means there’s no need to involve developers or your IT team for easy changes.

-If the answers to these questions has you wondering whether or not to update your search, contact us for a free 15-minute search audit!
+If the answers to these questions has you wondering whether or not to update your search, contact us for a platform demo!